ZiweiWu-github/CSC569FinalProjectSpark/README.md

 # Simplified Implementation of Spark in Go

-An simplified implementation of Spark in the Go language.
+A simplified implementation of Spark in the Go language.

 This is to create a better understanding of how Spark works for research purposes.